oslabs-beta/feofig/README.md

 ## Usage
 ### Fig Wrapper
 Import the Fig wrapper from the feofig library and wrap it around your code.
-The Fig wrapper will apply optimizations based on a config object passed into the "config" prop.
+The Fig wrapper will apply optimizations based on a "config" object passed into the "config" prop.
 ```javascript
 import Fig from 'feofig';
 import { configExample } from './config.js';